 Because they’re essentially free money, first-time homebuyer grants differ from other down payment assistance programs, which help you afford a home in the present but come with some strings attached for the future.

 How to qualify for a first-time homebuyer grant

-Not all first-time homebuyers are eligible for first-time homebuyer grants.
-These programs tend to be geared toward those who can be classified as a low- or moderate-income borrower, and that definition depends on your income and where you want to live.
+Not all first-time homebuyers are eligible for first-time homeowner grants.
+These programs tend to be geared toward those who are classified as a low- or moderate-income borrower, and that definition depends on your income and where you want to live.

-While eligibility requirements vary, here are a few elements common to most grant programs:
+While eligibility requirements vary, most grant programs share a few common elements, including:

 - Income limits: Many grant programs designate households that earn 80 percent or less of the area median income (AMI) as “low-income,” and limit the program to those in that range.
 The income limits also vary based on how many people are in the household.

-- Your contribution: While you’ll get assistance for the bulk of the purchase, many grants stipulate that the homebuyer needs to chip in some cash.
-One common ask is either 1 percent of the purchase price or $1,000 (whichever is greater).
+- Your contribution: While you’ll get assistance for the bulk of the purchase, many grants for first-time homebuyers stipulate that the homebuyer needs to chip in some cash.
+One common ask is either 1 percent of the purchase price or $1,000, whichever is greater.

 - Your residence status: You typically can only get a grant to help buy a home you’ll actually make your primary residence, not one you’ll rent out to someone else or use as a second home.

 - Additional education: Many grant programs require you to complete a homebuyer education course prior to receiving the funds.